 If you choose to run a P2P program, I recommend you segment your data by department and review bi-annually to ensure all teams are adopting the platform.

-The good news is that there are ways to strike balance between the positive aspects of the P2P recognition and rewards program, along with the value of a manager-driven one, to fit your company’s unique needs.
+The good news is that there are ways to strike balance between the positive aspects of the P2P employee recognition and employee rewards program, along with the value of manager driven recognition, to fit your company’s unique needs.
 Below are tips on how to achieve this.

 Here’s what this might look like in practice: let’s say an employee went on vacation for a week and wants to recognize her colleague, who stepped up to fill in her role and did an amazing job.
 The manager of the recipient would have to review the amount, justification, and other details around the reward before granting approval.
 This way, everyone involved knows this is a legitimate reward tied to business values or outcomes, and the manager is also given visibility into the great work of their direct report!

-So instead of making your P2P rewards small dollar amounts that are given on a regular basis, I recommend decreasing the frequency and increasing the value for higher impact, celebration, and shareability.
+So instead of making your P2P employee rewards small dollar amounts that are given on a regular basis, I recommend decreasing the frequency and providing meaningful employee gift ideas for higher impact, celebration, and shareability.

-While I’m an advocate of manager-driven recognition and rewards programs, I’m also supportive of P2P programs that have the right boundaries, managerial oversights, and incentives baked into their processes.
-Regardless of the path you choose — you’ll ultimately want to roll out a program that compliments your company culture and business goals.
+While I’m an advocate of manager-driven employee recognition and employee rewards programs, I’m also supportive of P2P programs that have the right boundaries, managerial oversights, and incentives baked into their processes.
+Regardless of the path you choose, you’ll ultimately want to roll out a program that compliments your company culture and business goals.

-I’m always open to hearing different perspectives on this topic, and would love to chat 1:1 if you’re currently weighing recognition programs at your company.
+I’m always open to hearing different perspectives on this topic and would love to chat 1:1 if you’re currently searching for employee and manager recognition ideas for your company.
 Feel free to reach out to me on LinkedIn, or find me at Kevin@blueboard.com.
 If you want to learn more about how Blueboard can help with your employee recognition programs, request a demo today.